 Climate protection, sustainability, corporate governance, and costs: Resource efficiency is a top priority in business and in society at large.

-Experts know that it’s in factories that value is added.
+Experts know that it’s in factories where value is added.
 Conversely, the greatest savings potential lies in production, just waiting to be tapped.
 Continuous improvement processes (CIPs) should therefore be part of everyday life.
 Data-driven manufacturing can significantly improve resource efficiency and costs.

 - Which plant consumes which amounts of energy?